Ontario Online Sports Betting

 The following sportsbooks are currently operating in Ontario.
 This page will be updated as additional sportsbooks open up in the province.

 It is imperative to first talk about the sportsbook that started it all in the Ontario market.
 Proline+, the Ontario Lottery sportsbook brand has been around since 1992 and launched a mobile sportsbook back in 2000.
 It has been seen as an OK option since but has run into issues with their betting lines not being quite as competitive as the rash of global sportsbooks that came to market in the province.
-Proline+ also has some catching up to do with regard to their sports betting menu, bet types and banking options that some other sportsbooks in the Ontario market offer.
+Proline+ also has some catching up to do with regard to their sports betting menu, bet types and banking options compared to other sportsbooks in the Ontario market.

 Sports website theScore has been a recognizable name in Canada for decades.
 The company started out as one of Canada’s leading media, news and statistics websites and transitioned to television for a period of time. theScore Bet became a relatively successful name to watch in the U.S. market, before being bought out by American gambling heavyweight Penn National Gaming.
 The company is still based in Canada and has already proven that their name recognition and Canadian focus will help with their northern aspirations.